-This is a hard one for me, I have my cell phone, normal wallet, business wallet and bulky car keys.
+This is a hard one for me, I have my cell phone, normal wallet, business wallet and car fob.
 If you don't have a briefcase or bag to carry things in your best bet is to leave a few keys or cards at home you don't use on the regular.
-For me, my wallet goes in my back pocket, phone in the front left inside breast pocket and the front right jacket pocket gets my keys.
+For me, my wallet goes in my back pocket, phone in the front left pants pocket and the front right jacket pocket gets my fob.
 They hide them well enough and they aren't too heavy to ruin the shape of the jacket.

 10.)
 Suspenders with Belt Loops

 If you love to wear suspenders we can have your pants created without belt loops and only suspender buttons like our friend on Instagram @DogsLoveTrucks does with his pants.
 It is a clean, classy and professional look that lets others know you pay attention to the details.

 11.)
 Wearing a Lighter Coloured Tie Than Your Dress Shirt

 The tie should always be darker than the dress shirt.
 If you are willing to venture into really dark dress shirts make sure you plan ahead to find a tie that goes well with it.
 The ultimate goal is to know your wardrobe well so every time you buy an article of clothing you have a picture in your head of what you are going to pair it with.

 12.)
 Always Taking GQ's Advice